History of Madeira: World War I

 In 1917 on December 12, two German U-boats, and (captained by Max Valentiner) again bombarded Funchal, Madeira.
 This time the attack lasted around 30 minutes.
 Forty, 4.7 inch and 5.9 inch shells were fired.
 There were 3 fatalities and 17 wounded, In addition, a number of houses and Santa Clara church were hit.

 A priest, José Marques Jardim, promised in 1917 to build a monument should peace ever return to Madeira.
 In 1927 at Terreiro da Luta he built a statue of Nossa Senhora da Paz (Our Lady of Peace) commemorating the end of World War I. It incorporates the anchor chains from the sunken ships from Madeira on 3 December 1916 and is over 5 metres tall.

 Charles I, the last Emperor of the Austro-Hungarian Empire, went into exile in Madeira after his second unsuccessful coup d'état in Hungary.
 He died there on 1 April 1922 is buried in the Church of Our Lady of Monte.
 Charles I had tried in 1917 to secretly enter into peace negotiations with France.
 Although his foreign minister, Ottokar Czernin, was only interested in negotiating a general peace which would include Germany as well, Charles himself, in negotiations with the French with his brother-in-law, Prince Sixtus of Bourbon-Parma, an officer in the Belgian Army, as intermediary, went much further in suggesting his willingness to make a separate peace.
 When news of the overture leaked in April 1918, Charles denied involvement until the French Prime Minister Georges Clemenceau published letters signed by him.
 This led to Czernin's resignation, forcing Austria-Hungary into an even more dependent position with respect to its seemingly-wronged German ally.
 Determined to prevent a restoration attempt, the Council of Allied Powers had agreed on Madeira because it was isolated in the Atlantic and easily guarded.

+1931 Uprising

+In February 1931 food shortages and economic stresses during the Great Depression led to riots over the price of flour.
+In April a general exiled for opposing the Lisbon regime, Adalberto Gastão de Sousa Dias, led a full scale revolt which briefly spread to the Azores and Portuguese Guinea.
+The Madeira uprising was suppressed a month later by military and naval forces from the mainland.